willh/willh.github.com/_posts/2019-02-18-mapping-the-work-of-a-software-developer.md

     - if you are building custom something which is widely productised/service based, you are generating waste
     - and you are also being less competitive; other people can solve the problem faster

+#### No-code, Low-code, Form Builders
+  - increased productisation of custom work which is very generic
+  - 'form builder' might eat up some of the work you were hand coding for 'capture 5 fields to DB' and 'upload a file'
+  - not likely to have a drop down menu to select 'combine blah blah financial factors with compound interest'
+  - things that promise business people to configure and not need 'coders'
+  - misses the valuable cases, the domain specific cases
+  - also means that building one of these for your business needs to be super highly justifiable
+    - especially when balancing cost of making a product that's sufficiently generic to be useful against making a thing that has so many low-reused functions
+    - can likewise be easier to decompose into reuse/service based parts and custom work
+  - so if you've got skills in higher up areas then not much to worry about when basic things commoditised

 ### Moving up the chain

-  - ILC happens and then similar patterns repeat themselves
+  - ILC (Innovate, Leverage, Commoditise) happens and then similar patterns repeat themselves
   - e.g. writing code and dependency management
     - moves up chain and some generic code gone
     - due to changes in execution platform, rebuiding of similar existing components further up